axaykatrodiya/hello-world/README.md

 # hello-world
 My first repo on Github.
-I just created a brach called readme-edits and by this line i made change to see how to commits works.
+I just created a branch called readme-edits and by this line i made change to see how to commits works.